 Latest Research News

-Wisconsin Surgery Research Roundup: May 2025
+Wisconsin Surgery Research Roundup: September 2025 and October 2025

 Wisconsin Department of Surgery members engage in remarkable research that yields many impactful publications every month.
 We’re highlighting several of these publications monthly to showcase the diversity of research in the department; see selections from …